bearandhammer/knowledge-vault/obsidian-vault/🫀 Life/Crunch Plan.md

 7:20am - out of bed.
 Morning walk increase to ~50 minutes (each day).
-Usual 30 minute lunch time walk.
+Usual 30 minute lunch time walk (depending on run time).
 Usual 30 minute evening walk (if not running in the evening).
 ~30 minutes of 'house jogging' (if not running).